schubertmike/learning/README.md

 # learning
 For all programming related learning, especially projects

 Starting with HTML.
 From there, I move into CSS.
-Then I tackle my first programming language (Javascript).
+Then I tackle a bit of Javascript, and move to python (so I can start data science and hardware programming), I will move onto C++ for low level knowledge.

 Each language, other than HTML, will be a branch of the main repository.